Tulip-Dev/tulip/doc/developer/index.rst

 .. _introduction:

-This manual is an help necessary for the developers of an application using **Tulip** libraries and for the developers of the **Tulip** Team.
+This manual is a necessary help for the developers of an application using **Tulip** libraries and for the developers of the **Tulip** Team.

 It explains how to compile the libraries and the software, it does a presentation of the main methods available in the libraries.
 Chapters relate the programming and documentation guidelines.